SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DB_xml.md

 ### Configuring multiple OpenSearch or Elasticsearch clusters

 > [!NOTE]
-> Prior to DataMiner 10.4.2/10.5.0, this functionality is configured in [DBConfiguration.xml](xref:DBConfiguration_xml) instead.
+> Prior to DataMiner 10.4.0/10.4.2<!-- RN 37446 -->, this functionality is configured in [DBConfiguration.xml](xref:DBConfiguration_xml) instead.

 It is possible to have data offloaded to multiple OpenSearch or Elasticsearch clusters, i.e. one main cluster and several replicated clusters.
-From DataMiner 10.4.2/10.5.0 onwards, this is configured in *DB.xml*.
+From DataMiner 10.4.0/10.4.2 onwards, this is configured in *DB.xml*.
 For detailed information, see [Configuring multiple OpenSearch clusters](xref:Configuring_multiple_OpenSearch_clusters) or [Configuring multiple Elasticsearch clusters](xref:Configuring_multiple_Elasticsearch_clusters).

 ## CMDB settings